Cointegration with Occasionally Binding Constraints: Introduction

 At a technical level, our contribution consists of identifying the alternative configurations of the model that give rise to cases~(i)--(iii), which are essentially exhaustive of the possibilities here, and deriving analogues of the Granger--Johansen representation theorem in these three cases.\footnote{Our analysis is exhaustive with respect to the possibilities for generating series that are integrated of order one (in a suitably extended sense of the term; see \defref{ast-integration}) within the CKSVAR; higher orders of integration are not considered here.} In analysing case~(i), our work relates to that of \citet{Cav05ET}, \citet{LLS11Bern}, \citet{GLY13JoE}, and most closely to \citet{BD22}, all of whom obtain convergence to regulated Brownian motions in univariate models.
-Case~(ii), while it specialises readily to the univariate case, does not appear to have been considered by any previous literature.
-Case~(iii) holds for a configuration of the model that falls within the very broad class of nonlinear VECMs considered by \citet{Saik08ET}; because of its lesser novelty, a detailed development is deferred to \citet[Sec.~\seclinearcoint{}]{DMW23stat}.
+Case~(ii), even in the univariate setting, does not appear to have been considered by any previous literature.
+While cases~(i) and (ii) describe phenomena that are entirely new to the literature, case~(iii) holds under a configuration of the model that falls within the very broad class of nonlinear VECMs considered by \citet{Saik08ET}: but even here, our results regarding the ergodicity of the short-memory components of the model extend his, insofar as we are able to exploit certain properties of the CKSVAR that are not shared by all the models encompassed by his general framework.

+We illustrate the economic significance of cases~(i) and (ii) by demonstrating how each may arise in our running example of a stylised structural model of monetary policy in the presence of a zero lower bound, contingent on the values taken by certain model parameters.
+We further apply our results to determine the long-run properties of the structural model of \citet{ABH23mimeo}, for which the presence of nonlinear transformations of potentially stochastically trending series (due to a `long-run Phillips curve') precludes the application of any pre-existing version of the Granger--Johansen representation theorem.

 The remainder of the paper is organised as follows. \secref{model} introduces the CKSVAR model and the stylised structural macroeconomic models that we use as running examples. \secref{cointegration} develops the heuristics of the model with unit roots, outlining the tripartite classification noted above.
-Extensions of the Granger--Johansen representation theorem to cover cases~(i) and (ii) are given in \subsecref{representation}. \secref{conclusion} concludes.
+The main results of this paper, which extend the Granger--Johansen representation theorem to the CKSVAR model, are given in \secref{representation}.
 All proofs appear in the appendices.